 She ends To my Dear and Loving Husband by claiming that they will persevere in love until the end.
 Bradstreet has no doubt that she and her husband will stay married and in love until one passes from this life to the next.
 This is revealed when she says, “Then while we live, in love let’s so persever”.

 The final line of this poem ends with a small glimpse into the next life.
 She says, “That when we live no more, we may live ever”.
-This line suggests that their love with be eternal.
+This line suggests that their love with being eternal.
 She believes that even after this life is over, they will continue to be in love for all of eternity.

 Anne Bradstreet Background

 Anne Bradstreet was one of the very first women to publish any poetry or works of literature in America.
-She was a Puritan, and so she believed in life after death, and put her hope in this belief.
+She was a Puritan, and so she believed in life after death and put her hope in this belief.
 This is shown in the last two lines of To my Dear and Loving Husband.
-Bradstreet had many intellectual ideas, and loved to discuss religion.
+Bradstreet had many intellectual ideas and loved to discuss religion.
 She enjoyed nature and writing, and she became a beacon of hope for many female writers who wished to be acknowledged for their intellect.
-Although Bradstreet adhered to the male hierarchy promoted in her society at this time, one must remember that she was a Puritan, and that under her influence and beliefs, she did her best to promote the acknowledgement of the intellect and ability of women everywhere.
-Bradstreet did not fight the system, as many later women would, but this is perhaps because in her personal experience, she had a loving father, and a loving and gentle husband, and so she promoted women within the context of male hierarchy.
+Although Bradstreet adhered to the male hierarchy promoted in her society at this time, one must remember that she was a Puritan and that under her influence and beliefs, she did her best to promote the acknowledgment of the intellect and ability of women everywhere.
+Bradstreet did not fight the system, as many later women would, but this is perhaps because in her personal experience, she had a loving father and a loving and gentle husband, and so she promoted women within the context of male hierarchy.
 She did not, apparently, personally feel the oppression many women must have felt at her time.
-This poem particularly reveals that, as Anne seems to have been in a loving and genuine marriage in which her husband did not oppress her, but loved and esteemed her.
+This poem particularly reveals that as Anne seems to have been in a loving and genuine marriage in which her husband did not oppress her, but loved and esteemed her.